About

 Achievements:

-- The design system initiative that I drove has saved over 33,845 hours of engineering time, which is the equivalent of £5m in savings for the company.
+• The design system initiative that I drove has saved over 33,845 hours of engineering time, which is the equivalent of £5m in savings for the company.
 The design system has been brought to a high maturity and adoption state, with customer satisfaction of 87,5% and NPS of 38.
+Eventually, I supported shifting the system into a self-supporting federated mode.

-- Drove positive change in the Design Team with various Design Ops initiatives (e.g. designer onboarding process, standardised project templates in Figma, guidelines on various aspects of design, etc.)
+• Drove positive change in the Design Team with various Design Ops initiatives (e.g. designer onboarding process, designer career ladder and competency matrix, standardised project templates in Figma, guidelines on various aspects of design, etc.)

-- Supported the creation of design team’s values and principles
+• Supported the development of the Design Team’s values and principles

 Recognition: